 Entry to a specific degree, certificate, or workforce development program varies depending on the program and credentialing requirements through designated accrediting bodies.
 LRCC degree and certificate programs require students to complete the application and acceptance process through the Admissions Office.
-Programs may require students to take the ACCUPLACER® placement exam to meet minimum requirements to be successful in the program and industry.
+All of the LRCC degree programs require that students complete a math class.
+To ensure that students are placed in the correct math class, students are required to take a math placement exam.
 Please review specific program details and requirements at lrcc.edu/programs/.

 The individuals designated to coordinate compliance with Section 504 of the Rehabilitation Act of 1973, The Americans with Disabilities Act of 1975, and Title IX of the Education Amendments of 1972 are identified below.

-The LRCC Equity Committee is designated to coordinate compliance with the Non-Discrimination Policy and handles all concerns of discrimination not covered under Title IX.
+The LRCC DEIB Committee is designated to coordinate compliance with the Non-Discrimination Policy and handles all concerns of discrimination not covered under Title IX.
 The following persons have been designated to handle inquiries regarding the Non-Discrimination Policy: